JoergBitzer/DebugAudioWriter/README.md

 also includes a button to include a click at the end of a block (to see issues on block borders)

-The CMakeLists.txt is not fully operaional.
+The CMakeLists.txt is not fully operational.
 This is a subprojekt.
 You need the following lines in a CMakeLists.txt -file in a  directory above.

 ```console
 cmake_minimum_required(VERSION 3.15)